paulshorey/ps-nyc/docs/README.md

 **Todo:**
 * Fix mobile layout
-* When compiling .html files, to modify the original .md file... add double space at the end of every line (for Github-flavor compatibility)
+* When compiling .html files, to modify the original .md file... add double space at the end of every line (for Github-flavor compatibility).
+Currently done, but as a `git commit` hook.
 * QC deep nested folders
 * Maybe fix underlying codebase to not convert filename strings to (a href="") elements